 I keep hearing about older adults falling victim to financial scams.
 What can I do to be sure that doesn’t happen to my dad?

 It is often difficult to bring this subject up.
 One clue might be that he is getting more and more mail requesting donations to various charities or congratulating him on winning sweepstakes.
 Most older adults will not want to give up control of their finances, but they might be willing for you to have online access to monitor for fraud.
-At the Center for Senior Health we will evaluate your dad’s cognition and help determine if he is able to manage his finances with a little oversight or if it is recommended that he give up this responsibility to someone he trusts.
+At the Summa Health Senior Health Center we will evaluate your dad’s cognition and help determine if he is able to manage his finances with a little oversight or if it is recommended that he give up this responsibility to someone he trusts.

 My mom doesn’t seem to be cooking much anymore.
 She says she is “tired of it.”
 Is that normal?